Chinese Assembly Halls in Hoi An: Visitor

 Useful tips for visiting Chinese Assembly Halls

-• Stay Hydrated: The weather in Hoi An can get hot, so make sure to bring water to stay hydrated, especially if you plan on visiting multiple halls in one day.
+• Bring water: Hoi An can be hot, especially if you plan to visit several assembly halls in one day.

 Nearby attractions around Chinese Assembly Halls